vildekristine99/DAT110-oblig2/README.md

 The TODO-comments in `Storage.java` class provides more detailed information about what the individual methods are supposed to do.

-The package `no.hvl.dat110.broker.storage.tests` contains some basic unit tests that can be used to test the implementation of the storage methods.
+The package `no.hvl.dat110.broker.storage.tests` in the `dat110-prosject2-testing' project contains some basic unit tests that can be used to test the implementation of the storage methods.

 #### Task B.2 Broker Dispatcher for Message Processing